 They played an important role in the preservation of Kathakali and the creation of great Kathakali masters.

-Ithiraricha Menon, was one of the original teacher at Olapammanna Manna, the grandfather of modern Kathakali and the creator of Kalluzhari style Kathakali.
+Ithiraricha Menon, was one of the original teachers at Olapammanna Manna, the grandfather of modern Kathakali and the creator of Kalluzhari style Kathakali.

 Kathakali, and the other classical arts of Kerala, were suffering in the early part of the 20th century.

-Kali Yogams, including Olappamanna Mana Kaliyogam, were unable to maintain a large Kathakali groups.
+Kali Yogams, including Olappamanna Mana Kaliyogam, were unable to maintain large Kathakali groups.